laineq/Grocery-Price-Prediction/README.md

     D --> E["App Output<br/>JSON for GroceryCast"]
 ```

 The pipeline follows a **Bronze-Silver-Gold** architecture.
-Raw source data is first ingested into Bronze, transformed into standardized monthly Silver tables, merged into Gold feature tables, and then passed into the forecasting and app-output stages.
+In the Bronze layer, raw snapshots from external data sources are stored without modification so the original inputs are preserved.
+In the Silver layer, those raw files are cleaned, filtered, and standardized into monthly datasets that can be merged consistently across sources.
+In the Gold layer, the Silver datasets are combined into product-specific feature tables that include the variables needed for forecasting.
+These Gold outputs are then used by the prediction stage to generate next-month forecasts and confidence intervals, which are finally transformed into JSON files for the GroceryCast frontend.

 ---